-GLADWIN COUNTY IMPLEMENTATION STRATEGY TABLE: 2007-2015 Mitigation Priority Status Outcomes Increased coverage and use of NOAA Weather Radio.
-Low Ongoing This was initiated, but only included the distribution of radios to schools and businesses.
+GLADWIN COUNTY IMPLEMENTATION STRATEGY TABLE: 2007-2015 Mitigation Priority Status Outcomes

+Increased coverage and use of NOAA Weather Radio.
+Home and public building maintenance to prevent roof and wall damage from "ice dams."
+Low Ongoing Not Started This was initiated, but only included the distribution of radios to schools and businesses.
 Residents have not received these radios.
 Phone applications (in place beginning in 2015) also provide for additional warning coverage.
-Home and public building maintenance to prevent roof and wall damage from "ice dams."
-Low Not Started J. Flood d (Riverine and Urban) Accurate identification and mapping of flood- prone areas.
+Home inspections have not been completed due to lack of funding and lack of manpower.
+J. Floor d (Riverine and Urban) Accurate identification and mapping of flood- prone areas.
 High Ongoing FEMA, Drain Commissioner, and Boyce Hydraulic Power are working with local municipalities to make sure the information is correct.
 Employing techniques of erosion control within the watershed area (proper bank stabilization, techniques such as planting of vegetation on slopes, creation of terraces on hillsides, use of riprap boulders and geotextile fabric, etc.) High Ongoing The local building inspectors work with the Soil Conservation District to reduce/eliminate soil erosion.
 Enforcement of basic building code requirements related to flood mitigation.
 High Ongoing Local building inspectors/fire inspectors.
 Training for local officials on flood fighting, floodplain management, floodproofing etc. High Ongoing Training is available through the DNR and local FD.
 Floodplain management-planning acceptable uses for areas prone to flooding (through comprehensive planning, code enforcement, zoning, open space requirements, subdivision regulations, land use and capital improvement planning) and involving drain commissioners hydraulic studies, etc, in these analyses and decisions.
 High Ongoing This is a joint effort with FEMA, local building officials, the drain commission, local planning commissions to reduce properties damaged by flooding.
 Public awareness of the need for permits (MDEQ Part 31) for building in floodplain areas.
 High Ongoing This is a joint effort with FEMA, local building officials, the drain commission, local planning commissions to reduce properties damaged by flooding.
 Dredging and clearance of sediment and debris from drainage channels.
 High Ongoing The Department of Environmental Quality (DEQ) and the drain commission work together on this matter.
+Detection and prevention/discouragement of illegal discharges into stormwater sewer systems, from home footing drains, downspouts, and sump pumps.
+High Ongoing Public Health Department, the drain commission, and local building officials work on this matter.
+Road closures and traffic control in flooded areas.
+High Ongoing This is accomplished by the local public safety personnel (FD/PD),

-GLADWIN COUNTY IMPLEN GLADWIN COUNTY IMPLEMENTATION STRATEGY TABLE: 2007-2015 Mitigation Priority Status Outcomes
+GLADWIN COUNTY IMPLEMENTATION STRATEGY TABLE: 2007-2015 Mitigation Priority Status Outcomes